 To ease your worries, we've put together a comprehensive guide to writing shorter sentences, without changing the meaning of your content.

 Check what is being counted:

 First of all, check what is actually being counted.
-Often, your bibliography, footnotes, appendixes and image captions aren’t counted in the word limit so make sure you aren’t accidentally including them.
+Often, your bibliography, footnotes, appendixes, and image captions aren’t counted in the word limit, so make sure you aren’t including them accidentally.